|UPDATED: May 21, 2023

 military spent time scouting the Mojave Desert looking for suitable

-routes for moving men and supplies.
+routes for moving men and supplies to the west.
 Captain George Price was

 given such a commission and in 1864 he led a company of men from Salt

 Lake City to Fort Mojave.
-They then travelled west to a well named
+They then traveled west to a water well called Lewis Holes.

-watering hole near Lewis Holes.
-Prices men killed and ate the cow.
+watering hole nearby.
+Price's men killed and ate the cow.
 The

-watering hole was named Stray Cow Wells in commemoration of the event.
+watering hole was then given the name Stray Cow Wells in commemoration of the event.

 Trail at the California/Nevada line.
 MojaveRd7EastLanfairTrNo Page 5.
 GPS: 35.331488,-115.043951.